 The Smiths’ Palmyra home was situated three miles from the Erie Canal, affording them access to the latest periodicals of the day.
 The canal even boasted of a floating library named The Encyclopedia of Albany.
 “It is used as a bookstore and lottery office, and contains about two thousand well selected volumes, and a quantity of stationary.
 It is accompanied by two wagons, for the purpose of extending their trade to those villages, which are a short distance from the canals.
 The owners sell for money where they can find purchasers, but they calculate that a barter for rags will be the principal part of their trade” (“The New-York Canals,” Wayne Sentinel, June 30, 1824: 2).

-When not working on labor contracts or treasure digs, Father Smith was also employed as a school teacher.
+When not working on labor contracts or treasure digs, Smith Sr. was also employed as a school teacher.
 Although learning was rudimentary and infrequent, with many students receiving only primary education, a rich culture of written and oral literature supported learning beyond the school room.
 Owning books was considered a luxury for poor subsistence farmers, but most families owned at least a family Bible and some works of William Shakespeare, both of which were likely passed down through generations.
 Cheaply-produced novels, which told daring tales of adventure, were a popular form of entertainment as were traveling Shakespearian acting troupes, variety shows, and religious revivals where ministers would preach elaborate sermons for hours on end.
-While Smith may have received only limited formal schooling, he was, like most, immersed in a literary culture that valued learning and public exposition.
-Tales of lost pirate treasure, emerging archaeological discoveries, and religious fervor regarding both the American Indian and Christ’s imminent return, further fueled Joseph’s vivid imagination.
+While Smith Jr. may have received only limited formal schooling, he was, like most, immersed in a literary culture that valued learning and public exposition.
+Tales of lost pirate treasure, emerging archaeological discoveries, and religious fervor regarding both the American Indian and Christ’s imminent return, further fueled Joseph Smith Jr.’s vivid imagination.